kudoji/kbt/README.md

 # kbt

-backup tool built with bash
+simple backup tool built with bash

-tool runs on Mac OS/Linux
+the tool runs on Mac OS/Linux